 Yes.
 The City does not have blanket exclusion for offenders.
 However, convicted felons cannot be hired for certain positions due to requirements by state or federal law.
 For example, certain positions in our Social Service and Human Services departments cannot be filled by applicants that have been convicted of specific barrier crimes as required by state or federal law.

 Applicants with criminal histories will be assessed on an individual basis with respect to time, circumstances, seriousness, and the extent to which the offense is related to the job for which you are applying.
-To provide support services for ex-offenders, the City partners with OAR: Jefferson Area Community Corrections.
+The City of Charlottesville’s Home to Hope program provides supportive services for formerly incarcerated community members, and the City also partners with OAR: Jefferson Area Community Corrections.

 In accordance with federal, state, and local law, the City of Charlottesville conducts job related background checks and pre-employment drug tests of applicants who reach the final stages of the employment selection process.
 Background checks may include but are not limited to: confirmation of education, training and experience; criminal history; credit history; driving records; and reference checks, and are dependent on the nature of the position sought and the public duties associated with such position.

 Applicants will be asked to sign a release authorizing the City to conduct the necessary background checks for their position.
 For certain positions, a conditional offer of employment may be made prior to completion of a drug test and all applicable background checks.
 All applicants who receive a conditional offer of employment with the City will be required to pass all of the pre-employment background checks including a pre-employment drug test.
 A decision as to whether the offer will be confirmed shall be made after the results of the background checks and drug test are reviewed.